unional/typescript-blackbook/pages/02-javascript-syntax/property-accessor.md

-# Property Accessors
+# Property Accessor

-Property accessors is a JavaScript construct providing access to an object's properties.
+Property accessor is a JavaScript construct providing access to an object's properties.
 There are two property accessor notations: dot notation and the bracket notation.

 ## Dot notation